tatomyr/json-types/README.md

-# Open JSON Type
+# OpenJSON Types

 This document attempts to describe data types (primarily aimed at JSON-like structures) in a simple and natural way.
-Any [valid JSON](https://www.json.org/) could be validated against a **Open JSON Type** definition.
+Any [valid JSON](https://www.json.org/) could be validated against a **OpenJSON Types** definition.

 ## Reserved Keywords

-There are several reserved words in **Open JSON Type** which could be used either as keys or values:
+There are several reserved words in **OpenJSON Types** which could be used either as keys or values:

 | Keyword                   | Description                                                                  | Usage      |
 | ------------------------- | ---------------------------------------------------------------------------- | ---------- |